nisha2110/Calculator_App_HW4/readme.md

 -> pip install -r requirments.txt
 -> Finally, Open VScode and test code.
    i. code .
-## The command add will be able to handle the following test cases (see my test_main.py test file):
+## The command following test cases (see my test_main.py test file):
-a, b, operation, expected result
+- a, b, operation, expected result
-"5", "3", 'addition1', "The result of 5 addition1 3 is equal to 8"
+- "5", "3", 'addition1', "The result of 5 addition1 3 is equal to 8"
-"10", "2", 'subtract1', "The result of 10 subtract1 2 is equal to 8"
+- "10", "2", 'subtract1', "The result of 10 subtract1 2 is equal to 8"
-"4", "5", 'multiply', "The result of 4 multiply 5 is equal to 20"
+- "4", "5", 'multiply', "The result of 4 multiply 5 is equal to 20"
-"20", "4", 'divide', "The result of 20 divide 4 is equal to 5"
+- "20", "4", 'divide', "The result of 20 divide 4 is equal to 5"
-"1", "0", 'divide', "An error occurred: Cannot divide by zero" "9", "3", 'unknown', "Unknown operation: unknown" # Test for unknown operation "a", "3", 'addition1', "Invalid number input: a or 3 is not a valid number." # Testing invalid number input "5", "b", 'subtract1', "Invalid number input: 5 or b is not a valid number." # Testing another invalid number input
+- "1", "0", 'divide', "An error occurred: Cannot divide by zero"
+- "9", "3", 'unknown', "Unknown operation: unknown" # Test for unknown operation
+- "a", "3", 'addition1', "Invalid number input: a or 3 is not a valid number." # Testing invalid number input
+- "5", "b", 'subtract1', "Invalid number input: 5 or b is not a valid number." # Testing another invalid number input

 ## Testing